fffonion/lua-resty-openssl/README.md

 If `is_pkcs1` is set to true, the output is encoded using a PKCS#1 RSAPublicKey structure;
 `PKCS#1` encoding is currently supported for RSA key in PEM format.
-Writing out a PKCS#1 encoded RSA key is currently not supported when using with OpenSSL 3.0.
+Writing out a PKCS#1 encoded RSA key is currently not supported when using OpenSSL 3.0 or later.

 [Back to TOC](#table-of-contents)